2hwk/Q2K/README.md

 ## Commands

 ```
+usage: q2k-cli [KEYBOARD] [-r REV] [-m KEYMAP] [-t LAYOUT]  [-h] [--cache] [--reset]
-Usage: q2k-cli [KEYBOARD] [-h] [-m keymap] [-r ver] [-L] [-M] [-R] [-S string] [-c keymap]
+               [--debug] [-l] [-M] [-T] [-R] [-S string]

 positional arguments:

-  KEYBOARD    The name of the keyboard whose keymap you wish to convert
+  KEYBOARD              The name of the keyboard whose keymap you wish to
+                        convert

 optional arguments:
   -h, --help            show this help message and exit
+  -m KEYMAP, --keymap KEYMAP
-  -m keymap   The keymap folder to reference - default is /default/
+                        The keymap folder to reference - default is [default]
+  -t LAYOUT, --template LAYOUT
+                        The layout template to reference
-  -r ver      Revision of layout - default is n/a
+  -r ver, --rev REV     Revision of layout - default is n/a
-  -d          Append results to cache/kb_info.yaml file.
-For debugging, may cause
-              performance loss
+  --cache               Clear cached data (cache_kb.yaml)
+  --reset               Restore preferences in pref.yaml to default
+  --debug               See debugging information
-  -L          List all valid KEYBOARD inputs
+  -l, -L, --list        List all valid KEYBOARD inputs
-  -M          List all valid KEYMAPS for the current keyboard
+  -M, --keymaps         List all valid KEYMAPS for the current keyboard
+  -T, --templatelist    List all valid LAYOUTS for the current keyboard
-  -R          List all valid REVISIONS for the current keyboard
+  -R, --revlist         List all valid REVISIONS for the current keyboard
+  -S string, --search string
-  -S string   Search valid KEYBOARD inputs
+                        Search valid KEYBOARD inputs
-  -P          Print result of keymap conversion to terminal
-  -c layout   Select keymap template index.
-(Skips prompt for keymap selection)
 ```

 ## Understanding QMK's Keymap/Layout Structure - How this works